 Your electromagnet will pick up paper clips, etc. Test its strength by making a chain of paper clips!
 (Although if you use large paper clips, it will probably only pick up one.)

 Be aware that the ends of the wires will get hot!
-In technical terms, this is resistance.
+In scientific terms, this is resistance.
 All electrical conductors oppose the flow of electricity to some degree, and some of the electricity is lost as heat.

-Science is pretty cool!
+Science is so cool!